chrisguest75/docker_examples/02_host_and_kernel/README.md

-# 02 Host and Kernel details
+# Host and Kernel details

 Demonstrates how the host kernel versions are different for build and execution.

 ## 📋 Script to follow

+When run on a different system it shows the kernel version will be different.
 Shows the kernel version during build.
-When run on a different system it shows the kernel version will be different.

 ## 🏠 Build